s1adem4n/tado-api-proxy/README.md

 ## Usage
 > [!IMPORTANT]
 > Make sure to create the `/path/to/data` directory on your host machine with proper permissions so that the container can read and write files in it.
 The folder should be writable by user `1000:1000`.
+>
-> If you get this error: "open /config/cookies.json: permission denied", try running: `sudo chown -R 1000:1000 /path/to/data`, replacing `/path/to/data` with your actual path.
+> If you get `open /config/cookies.json: permission denied`, try running: `sudo chown -R 1000:1000 /path/to/data`, replacing `/path/to/data` with your actual path.

 Run the container with your credentials:
 ```sh